 The Lord’s calling leads to death (Matthew 16:24).
 It could be the person you struggle the most with is God’s kindness to you, as He uses that person to reorient your heart back to Him.

-When I sin against my wife, at that moment I believe I need whatever it is I am frustrated about, e.g. desires for love, appreciation, respect, approval.
+5 – What You Need Will Control You: The thing you believe you need will control you, and you will know what rules you by how you respond to life’s situations or the difficult people in your life.
+When I sin against my wife, I believe I need whatever I am frustrated about, e.g., desires for love, appreciation, respect, and approval.
 If those things are where my heart is focused, not getting those things will cause me to respond sinfully to her.

-If I reorient my heart toward God and if I am being satisfied in Him alone, her behavior—good or bad—will have no ongoing control over me.
+If I reorient my heart toward God, and if I am being satisfied in Him alone, her behavior—good or bad—will have no ongoing control over me.
 If anyone other than God is controlling me, idolatry will capture me.
 My wife—at least for now—is being used by God to reveal my idolatry.

 God can use sin sinlessly, and if you are sinning due to unmet expectations from another person, be sure to know Sovereign God is working for you by calling you to repentance.

+6 – You Must Know God Is Good: Regardless of how this shakes out, you must be unflinching in your awareness that God is good and He is working good in your life—even if you cannot perceive it.
 Moses could not have put up with the shenanigans of Pharaoh if he was not in faith for the process, believing God was working out something good for him and others.
 His faith was rooted in God alone, and yours must be too.

-Repentance is a tricky thing, and the truth is we cannot ultimately tell if anyone has authentically changed.
+Repentance is a tricky thing, and the truth is that we cannot ultimately tell if anyone has authentically changed.
 Repentance is God’s responsibility to grant (2 Timothy 2:25).
 Our responsibility is to rest in His sovereign care over our lives.
 If your affection is in God alone, you will be okay regardless of what others do.